 2. Shop responsibly

-This is a hard one for shopaholics, with mega shopping extravaganzas like 11.11, Black Friday and Cyber Monday sales in place.
+This is a hard one for shopaholics, with mega shopping extravaganzas like 11.11 and Black Friday sales in place.
 So, how can we shop sustainably with these tempting events around?
 Opt for quality gifts that hold value and meaning.
 Instead of a marked-down cookie-cutter item, gift a lovely house plant, restaurant voucher or a unique item from a boutique local store.
 Go one step further and surprise a loved one with an experience like a fun craft workshop or a baking class.
 At least you’ll know they won’t return your gift or re-gift it to someone else.